starblues-zhuo/spring-brick/README.md

 ### Contact
 QQ: 859570617(**After you like the framework, you can enter the group.
 Please note the Gitee/GitHub nickname before entering the group**)

-### Framework maintenance
-**Welcome all development enthusiasts to participate in the maintenance and extension development of the framework**

-See for extended development documents: - [springboot-plugin-framework Extended](http://www.starblues.cn/extension-doc/%E8%87%AA%E5%AE%9A%E4%B9%89%E6%89%A9%E5%B1%95.html)